fll-pigeons/gamechangers/docs/learningPlan.md

     * Navigate line maze

 * Gyro sensor (think of it as a virtual line follower)

+  * Math: slope functions and plotting them on graph
   * 2-level Logic
     * Straight line
     * Turns